xnuinside/omymodels/README.md

 ## TODO in next releases

-1. Add ForeignKey generation for GinoORM Models
+1. Generate pure SQLAlchemy models

 ## How to contribute

 Please describe issue that you want to solve and open the PR, I will review it as soon as possible.

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside

 ## Changelog
+**v0.6.0**
+1. O!MyModels now also can generate python Dataclass from DDL.
+Use argument models_type='dataclass' or if you use the cli flag --models_type dataclass or -m dataclass
+2. Added ForeignKey generation to GinoORM Models, added support for ondelete and onupdate

 **v0.5.0**
 1. Added Enums/IntEnums types for Gino & Pydantic
 2. Added UUID type